 A sound organizational structure is essential for setting priorities.
 In a tall hierarchical structure, the managers and executives determine the most crucial objectives that need to be met first.
 The heads of departments can then determine how to allocate different resources and the specific tasks to designate first.

 Choosing a type of organizational structure is important to a company’s management.
 It’s therefore crucial that business owners pick the right organizational type to help operations run more smoothly.
-There are different types of organizations that a company can adopt such as a functional, flat, matrix and divisional organizations.
+There are different types of organizations that a company can adopt, such as functional, flat, matrix, and divisional organizations.

-When determining what type of organization to take on, there are several factors that should be taken into account.
-They include the size of the company, business environment, and life cycle.
 Although it sounds like a daunting task, establishing an organizational structure is worthwhile and brings many benefits.
 For one, it improves communication among a company’s stakeholders.
 It also helps managers set priorities right.
 This way, managers know what resources to allocate to different departments.
-Finally, it guarantees better employee performance.
+Finally, it helps ensure better employee performance.